 Local anesthetic toxicity is preventable by following proper injection technique, i.e., aspiration during slow injection to detect intravascular injection.
-Clinicians should be knowledgeable of maximum dosages based on weight (Table 4).
+Amongst all intraoral injections, the most positive aspirations were recorded for inferior alveolar nerve block (11.7%), followed by mental nerve block (5.7%).16 Clinicians should be knowledgeable of maximum dosages based on weight (Table 3).

 If lidocaine topical anesthetic is used, it should be factored into the total administered dose of lidocaine as it can infiltrate into the vascular system.
 After injection, the patient should be observed for any possible toxic response as early recognition and intervention is the key to a successful outcome.